 The below table outlines the maximum student contribution amount (per EFTSL) for a Commonwealth supported student.

-For current students, your Fee statement is available on myUNSW at the beginning of each semester.
+For current students, your Fee statement is available on myUNSW at the beginning of each semester/term.
 Your current liability is also displayed in the centre column of the myUNSW My Student Profile tab.

 Your contribution amount may be affected by when you began your studies.
 View previous years' rates here.